Botany Bay Busy Bees

 At the time of the first encounters with Europeans, Aboriginal people of 2 different nations – the Goorawal People and the Gweagal People – were living in the area which now includes Kamay Botany Bay National Park.
 Significant Aboriginal sites have been recorded in the park, including middens and engravings.

-- Burrawang walk Take a short stroll along Burrawang walk in the Kurnell area of Kamay Botany Bay National Park.
-Enjoy historic sites and 3 bronze sculptures that mark the 250th anniversary of the encounter between Aboriginal Australians and the HMB Endeavour crew.
-Most of this walk is wheelchair-accessible.
+- Burrawang walk Take this short, wheelchair-accessible stroll along Burrawang walk in the Kurnell area and enjoy several historic sites.
+You can't miss the 3 bronze sculptures that mark the 250th anniversary of the encounter between Aboriginal Australians and the HMB Endeavour crew.

 Sharing traditional knowledge